nageshchauhan/thinkofjava.io/docs/fundamentals/1_identifiers/identifiers.md

 ### Conclusion:

-- All 53 reserved words in Java contains only lower case alphabet.
+- All 53 reserved words in Java contain only lower case alphabet.
-- We have only `new` keyword and there is no `delete` keyword, because destruction of useless object is the responsibility of garbage collector.
+- We have only `new` keyword and there is no `delete` keyword, because destruction of a useless object is the responsibility of garbage collector.
 - Following are new keywords in Java

     ```java linenums="1"